 Thanks for checking out my Parlour of Prose!

-Here you will find – poetry, thoughts, feelings, prose, short stories, rambling words and a few non-fiction magazine articles.
-The magazine articles were published in LOTL an Australian lesbian magazine and FUSE a queer free to street magazine in Canberra.
+The magazine articles were published in LOTL the Australian lesbian magazine and FUSE a queer free to street magazine in Canberra.

 It’s scary sharing my words with people.
 Mostly because I’m worried about what people will think.
 Will they like it?
 Are they any good or is it rubbish?
-I’m not a writing expert but many are – what will critics think?
-Yikes.
+Am I disclosing too much personal information?
+It’s fear of being vulnerable.

 Orah Mountain Dreame says in her book, ‘What we Ache For’..